- What does my search history reveal about me?

 Watch our Think Before You Ink video below to learn about about online cookies and internet advertisements.

-- Cookies are necessary for site personalization (such as Google Chrome, MSNBC, BBC or Netvibes) and to participate in many online courses at UBC.
+- Cookies are necessary for site personalization (such as Google Chrome, MSNBC, BBC or Netvibes) and to participate in many online activities that require tracking of your behavior (like badging).
 Many browser extensions let the user choice which (if any) cookies to approve.

 - Your computer keeps a record of the websites you visit.
 Your internet history is a chronological list of URLs you’ve visited (which can also be arranged by frequency of use).
 Your computer also stores temporary internet files from individual websites you access.